 CAUTION: Pay attention, while manipulating pyridine and deuterated chloroform, these compounds are flammable, harmful, and toxic.
 Prepare and use the solution in a well-ventilated fume-hood using appropriate gloves.

-Add well-washed and dried activated molecular sieves to the mixture to remove water traces.
+2.2 Add 5-8g of well-washed and dried activated 5A molecular sieves in 3.2 mm pellets to remove water traces.
 In addition, the use of a septum cap is highly recommended to prevent air contact and moisture contamination of the solvent system.
 Store the prepared solution in the dark.

-3. Internal standard (IS) preparation
+3. Internal standard solution (IS) preparation

-3.1 In a 2 mL Erlenmeyer flask, prepare a ~ 0.1 M solution of chromium (III) acetylacetonate (CAUTION) (about 10 mg) and internal standard (~ 35.8 mg of NHND or 77.3 mg of cholesterol respectively) in the solvent solution previously prepared.
+3.1 In a 2 mL Erlenmeyer flask, prepare a 0.1 M solution of chromium (III) acetylacetonate (CAUTION) (about 10 mg) and internal standard (around 35.8 mg of NHND or 77.3 mg of cholesterol) in the solvent solution previously prepared.
 Chromium (III) acetylacetonate is harmful, during its manipulation, wear appropriate gloves.

 3.2 Record the exact weight of the IS added in the IS solution.

-3.3 Transfer the IS solution in a vial equipped with a sealed cap containing activated molecular sieves and store it in the dark at 5 °C.
+3.3 Transfer the IS solution in a vial equipped with a sealed cap containing activated molecular sieves (see point 2.2) and store in the dark at °C.

 4. NMR sample solution preparation

 4.1 Accurately weigh ~ 30 mg of sample in a 2 mL vial equipped with a stirring bar.
 Seal the vial with a septum cap.